Oneflow-Inc/OneFlow-Benchmark/reports/resnet50_v15_fp32_report.md

 # OneFlow ResNet50-V1.5 Benchmark
-This document reports OneFlow ResNet50-V1.5 benchmark results on Aug 8 2020.
+This document reports OneFlow ResNet50-V1.5 benchmark test results on Aug 8 2020.

 ## Test Environment
 All tests were performed on 4 GPU Servers with 8x Tesla V100-SXM2-16GB and following is the main hardware and software configurations for each: